allo-protocol/allo-v2/contracts/strategies/allocation/donation-voting-offchain/README.md

     - If no, revert with message that donation period is closed
 - Do the donation recipients have the `Accepted` status?
     - If yes, proceed
-    - If no, revert with message that the recipients are not valid applications
+    - If no, revert with message that the recipients are not valid recipents
 - Is the donation in a valid token from the `acceptedDonationToken` list?
     - If yes, proceed
     - If no, revert with message that donation must be in approved token